Athons/cfstats/ui/index.md

 # Athon stats!

-This are directly fetched from the cloudflare API and might be a little inaccurate (from bots to vpns, etc)
+These are directly fetched from the cloudflare API and might be a little inaccurate (from bots to vpns, etc).

 ## Data

-Data is collected by a script which reads the last weeks worth of data, daily.
+Data is collected by a script which reads the last 30 days worth of data, daily.

 We present the data from yesterday, as today isn't over and would show lower numbers compared to the rest!